-Collective intelligence.
 The knowledge market.
+A company culture of collective intelligence.
+A corporate learning culture.
 The transfer of learning.
+A culture of sharing.
 Talking to a chum!
+All sorts!

 A Knowledge-Sharing Culture: The Definition

-‘A knowledge-sharing culture is a culture which encourages and enables the free exchange of knowledge, insight and experience in order to benefit individuals and an organisation as a whole.’
+‘A knowledge-sharing culture is a corporate culture which encourages and enables the free exchange of knowledge, insight and experience in order to benefit individuals and drive a business toward key strategic goals.’

 What’s the History of Knowledge-Sharing?

 It doesn’t take a rocket scientist to work out that knowledge-sharing as a concept isn’t anything new.
 On that note, here’s a very condensed timeline of the major occurrences in the life of knowledge sharing:

 The earliest signs we have of knowledge sharing are around 15,000 BC when cave drawings were used to warn other humans of dangerous animals and other life-saving lessons!

 1440 was the first time information was distributed easily in the form of printed material.
 Newspapers such as The Daily Courant (1702 – 1735) slowly but surely began circulating on a larger and larger scale.